albertovelazmoliner/Backbeam-pushnotifications-android-phonegap-plugin/README.md

 	    </application>
 	</manifest>

-If you want to get internet connection don't forget to change the line in file in your phonegap project /platforms/android/res/xml/config.xml
+If you want to get internet connection don't forget to change this line in your phonegap project file /platforms/android/res/xml/config.xml

-	Default:<access origin="127.0.0.1*" />
+	Default:		<access origin="127.0.0.1*" />
-	Your change:<access origin="*" />
+	Your change:	<access origin="*" />

 And in this file you must add our plugin:

 	<feature name="PushBackbeamPlugin">
   		<param name="android-package" value="com.example.hello.PushBackbeamPlugin" /><!--Your package name-->
 	</feature>

+Add the PushBackbeamPlugin.java to the project in the package you have selected in /platforms/android/res/xml/config.xml <feature name="PushBackbeamPlugin"> ...	</feature>

+Add the pushBackbeam.js to your phonegap project /platforms/android/assets/www/js/

+You have to add:

+	<script type="text/javascript" src="js/pushBackbeamPlugin.js"></script>

+just before this line in /platforms/android/assets/www/index.html :

+	<script type="text/javascript" src="js/index.js"></script>

+And you can subscribe and unsubcribe your push notificacions to the desire chanel:

+	pushBackbeamPlugin.subscribeDeviceToChannelsBackbeam('your-chanel');
+	pushBackbeamPlugin.unsubscribeDeviceFromChannelsBackbeam('your-chanel');